Florida Educational Leadership Examination (FELE)

 Test Redevelopment

-Revisions to the competencies and skills necessitated content changes across all current FELE subtests, resulting in a new examination, FELE 4.0.
-The new examination will follow a different format than the current FELE and will now consist of four subtests (two multiple choice and two written performance assessments).
-Test development activities for FELE 4.0 have focused on alignment with the Florida Educational Leadership Standards and developing written performance assessments that reflect real-world applications required of a school building administrator.
+Revisions to the competencies and skills necessitated content changes across all Previous Generation FELE subtests, resulting in a new FELE examination.
+The New Generation examination follows a different format than the Previous Generation FELE and now consists of four subtests (two multiple choice and two written performance assessments).
+Test development activities for New Generation FELE focused on alignment with the Florida Educational Leadership Standards and developing written performance assessments that reflect real-world applications required of a school building administrator.

 The current passing scores were recommended by committees composed of subject matter experts from Florida's colleges, universities, and school districts representing all regions of the state.
 These content experts, representing the educational leadership profession in Florida, ensured that all test materials—including competencies and skills, test questions, and passing score recommendations—were fully aligned to Florida standards and placed at an appropriate level for the Beginning Effective School Administrator Candidate (BESAC).
 These representatives of the profession also established the level of rigor and complexity for the FELE to ensure that school administrator candidates possess the appropriate level of proficiency and knowledge to effectively lead Florida's schools.